 Some Work Track members have expressed that there are a number of success stories coming out of the 2012 round using the support/non-objection mechanism for example .tokyo, .london, .paris, .berlin, .amsterdam, .nyc, .hamburg, .koeln, .boston, .vegas, .moscow, .wien, .miami, .istanbul, .sydney, and .quebec.
 From one perspective, the delegation of these strings had positive effects on geographical, cultural and linguistic diversity.

 From one perspective, applicants have a more predictable process through the support/non-objection mechanism.
-By engaging with governments early in the process, they become aware early of any opposition by governments and therefore prevented legal conflicts .
+By engaging with governments early in the process, they become aware early of any opposition by governments and therefore prevent conflicts between interested parties.

 Some WT members have expressed that the support/non-objection requirement is a way to promote cooperation between different parties that have an interest in the string.

 Some WT members have expressed that the support/non-objection requirement, if limited to capital cities, offers some degree of predictability because the list of capital city names is based on an objective standard (ISO 3166-1).

+Some WT members have expressed that an open market absent support/non-objection requirements is not sustainable.

+From one perspective, this mechanism is consistent with ICANN’s obligation to act in conformity with applicable local law.

+From one perspective, this mechanism is a flexible instrument that allows applications from any kind of interested applicant, including businesses, brands, and communities.

 5.3.1.4 Drawbacks identified by Work Track members - support/non-objection